 Process memory is divided into four sections:

 Note: Stack and heap sections start at opposite ends of the process free space and grow towards each other.
-When they meet, stack overflow error will occur or a call to new memory allocation will fail due to insufficient memory available in heap section.
+When they meet, a stack overflow error will occur or a call to new memory allocation will fail due to insufficient memory available in the heap section.

 There are two major types of CPU Scheduling: